water mint (M. aquatica), Hart's pennyroyal (M. cervina)

 The commonly grown economically important mint species have a worldwide distribution.

-Mentha pulegium L., a non-aquatic species, is sometimes weedy.
+Mentha pulegium L. and other non-aquatic species are sometimes weedy.

 erect or ascending, creeping stem plant